FOOD FOR OCCASIONAL USE

 If one drinks milk, have it alone and not with solid food.

 Tofu and tempeh.
-These are lower quality proteins, so please only eat them at most once per week.
+These are lower quality proteins and not needed for development.
+Eat a serving at most once per week.

 These are in two groups.
 The first group are very good, but only eat them about twice a week.
 The second group are purely optional and need not be eaten at all.

-Vegetables needed only once or twice a week: a small amount of garlic, ginger root, celery, golden beets, Savoy cabbage and grape tomato are good.
+Vegetables needed only once or twice a week: a small amount of garlic, ginger root, celery, golden beets and Savoy cabbage twice a week are excellent.